-The village of mayor Peppone and Don Camillo, after much dispute, gets a assigned a sister village in Russia.
-When Peppone and his comrades decide to attend the ceremony on the other side of the iron curtain, Don Camillo wants to join.
-Peppone is strictly against this but after Don Camillo threatens him to disclose information about an earlier side step the mayor agrees.
-Don Camillo arranges for false papers: He is now comrade Tarocci.
-Only Peppone and the other villagers know who he really is.
-In Russia the agenda includes various cultural events: Ballet, Opera, a fishing competition and various parties...Written by
+After much dispute, the village of mayor Peppone and Don Camillo acquires a twin village in the Soviet Union.
+When Peppone and his Communist comrades decide to attend the twinning ceremony, Don Camillo wishes to join the party.
+Peppone is strictly against this, but, after Don Camillo threatens to disclose information about some embarrassing behaviour by the mayor, Peppone agrees.
+Don Camillo arranges for false papers and will travel clandestinely as Comrade Tarocci.
+Only Peppone and the other comrades know who he really is.
+In the Soviet Union, the agenda at the twin village includes various cultural events: ballet, opera, a fishing competition and various parties .Written by

 2 of 3 people found this review helpful.